 The Deutschlandticket is based on the month

-The Germany ticket will always be valid for one calendar month, e.g. May or August.
+The Germany ticket is always valid for one calendar month, e.g. May or August.
 So if your trip runs for example from May 29 to June 2 you would need two months worth of ticket (a total of €98).

 This may still be worth it if you are planning a lot of train trips etc. but your savings will of course be lower and it may even be cheaper to use regular tickets instead.